 If you have trouble remembering to use your eye drops, ask your pharmacist for some hints.

 If you accidentally put several drops in your eye(s), immediately rinse your eye(s) with warm water.

-If you think that you or someone else has swallowed any or all of the contents of DuoTrav Eye Drops or used too many drops, immediately telephone your doctor or the Poisons Information Centre on 13 11 26 for advice or go to Accident and Emergency at your nearest hospital.
+If you think that you or someone else has swallowed any or all of the contents of DuoTrav Eye Drops or used too many drops, immediately telephone your doctor or the Poisons Information Centre on 13 11 26 in Australia or the National Poisons Centre in New Zealand on 0080 POISON or 800 764 766 for advice.
+Alternatively, go to Accident and Emergency at your nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.